mutiaree/Capstone-UIFlask/capstoneFlaskUI-main/capstone-UIFlask-master/README.md

 # Google Play Store Analytics
 <img src="https://raw.githubusercontent.com/fafilia/capstone-UIFlask/master/full_capstone.png">
 ## Introduction
-Projek ini dikembangkan sebagai salah satu capstone project dari Algoritma Academy Data Analytics Specialization.
-Deliverables yang diharapkan adalah Anda dapat membangun sebuah aplikasi web sederhana (dashboard) menggunakan framework Flask.
-Capstone ini akan fokus pada tampilan user interface Flask.
+This project was developed as one of the capstone projects at the Algorithm Academy Data Analytics Specialization.
+The expected deliverables are that you can build a simple web application (dashboard) using the Flask framework.
+This project will focus on the appearance of the Flask user interface.

 ## Data Summary
-Data yang digunakan pada capstone project ini adalah data hasil scraping dari Google Playstore App.
-Data Google Playstore App terdiri dari beberapa variabe dengan rincian sebagai berikut:
+The data used in this project's capstone is scraped data from the Google Playstore App.
+The Google Playstore App data consists of several variables with the following details:
-- `App` : Nama aplikasi
+- `App` : Application name
-- `Category` : Kategori aplikasi
+- `Category` : Application category
-- `Rating` : Rating keseluruhan yang diberikan oleh user aplikasi(ketika di scrap)
+- `Rating` : Overall rating given by application users (when scraped)
-- `Reviews` : Jumlah review yang diberikan oleh user aplikasi(ketika di scrap)
+- `Reviews` : The number of reviews given by application users (when scraped)
-- `Size` : Ukuran aplikasi(ketika di scrap)
+- `Size` : Application size(when scraped)
-- `Installs` : Jumlah user yang menginstall/mendownload aplikasi(Ketika di scrap)
+- `Installs` : The number of users who installed/downloaded the application (when scraped)
-- `Type` : Tipe aplikasi (berbayar/gratis)
+- `Type` : Application type (paid/free)
-- `Price` : Harga aplikasi (ketika di scrap)
+- `Price` : App price (when scrap)
-- `Content Rating` : Kelompok usia aplikasi ini ditargetkan - Children / Mature 21+ / Adult
+- `Content Rating` : The age group this app is targeted at - Children / Mature 21+ / Adult
-- `Genres` : Genre aplikasi.
+- `Genres` : Application genre.
-- `Last Updated` : Tanggal kapan aplikasi terakhir diperbarui di Play Store (ketika discrap)
+- `Last Updated` : Date when the app was last updated on Play Store (when it was scrapped)
-- `Current Ver` : Versi aplikasi saat ini tersedia di Play Store (ketika discrap)
+- `Current Ver` : Current version of app available in Play Store (when discrap)
-- `Android Ver` : Minimum versi Android yang diperlukan (ketika discrap)
+- `Android Ver` : Minimum Android version required (when scrapped)

 ## Dependencies
 - Flask